John-Lund/RecipeDetective/README.md

 ### **Overview**

-This is the final project I submitted for my Udacity Android Nanodegree
+This is the final project I submitted for my Udacity Android Nanodegree.
+It's a recipe finding app that uses the Yummly api for its data - https://developer.yummly.com/documentation  The user can enter a list of ingredients in the search activity edit text and the app will request recipes that contain those ingredients.
+Recipes can be stored in a Room-powered "favourites" data base and reviews written by users can be shared via a Firebase Realtime Database.
+The app uses a simple Firebase Auth and viewmodels, live data and a respository.

+If you want to see this app fully working, you'll need to get a Yummly key and app ID and insert them where indicated by a "todo" I left in there.

+### **Sample UI images**

 ![image](https://user-images.githubusercontent.com/36385109/54075345-39936780-4296-11e9-8564-3d6e09681d1e.png)